bliu666666/ProjectM1PathTracing/README.md

 The project uses an object-oriented architecture with:
 1. A hierarchy of geometric objects (Object -> Sphere, AABB)
-2. A hierarchy of materials (Material -> Lambertian)
+2. A hierarchy of materials (Material -> Lambertian,Specular,Glossy,Dielectric,Emissive)
 3. A recursive ray tracing system for path tracing
+4. An integrated MLT rendering engine